-Cast wheels
+Spoke wheels

-To maximize the performance, durability, and safe operation of your vehicle, note the following points regarding the specified wheels.
+To maximize the performance, durability, and safe operation of the vehicle, note the following points.

-- The wheel rims should be checked for cracks, bends, warpage or other damage before each ride.
-If any damage is found, have a Yamaha dealer replace the wheel.
-Do not attempt even the smallest repair to the wheel.
-A deformed or cracked wheel must be replaced. - The wheel should be balanced whenever either the tire or wheel has been changed or replaced.
-An unbalanced wheel can result in poor performance, adverse handling characteristics, and a shortened tire life.
+- Check each wheel for cracks, deformation and other damage.
+If any damage is found, have the wheel inspected by your Yamaha dealer.
+Do not attempt to repair or straighten a bent or damaged wheel. - Check the spokes for looseness.
+If any loose spokes are found, have the wheel adjusted by your Yamaha dealer.
+Improperly tightened spokes can cause wheel misalignment. - Have the wheel balanced whenever the tire or tube has been replaced.
+An unbalanced wheel can result in adverse handling characteristics and shortened tire life.